vanderkooi/wiki-preview/README.md

 # wiki-preview
-A Chrome extension in JavaScript to preview a Wikipedia article in a tooltip by hovering over the link.
+A Firefox extension in JavaScript to preview a Wikipedia article in a tooltip by hovering over the link.

-In order to install this Chrome extension, simply fork this repository onto your computer.
-Type chrome://extensions into your address bar in Google Chrome, then drag the folder into the screen and drop it.
+In order to install this Firefox extension, simply fork this repository onto your computer.
+Type about:debugging into your address bar in Firefox, then click Load Temporary Add-On and select any file from this repo to set it up.

 ![alt text](preview .png "Here's a look at the extension in action.")